-Can you believe that we're almost done?
+Hell you Greadesv that we're almost done?
 Between now and when we run from our last exam to the bar, there are a few important dates:

-/larch 1 st Intent to Graduate forms due for Summer
+March 1 st Intent to Graduate forms due for Summer

 Convocation.
 Yes, I know it's passed but if

 you missed it, hand it in ASAP!

-March 10th GradBall at the Waterloo Inn Deadline for the Pink Tie Pledge's Dean's Challenge; Deadline for Getting Dirty for the Tie Challenge
+3.6 1

-March 24th Wine & Cheese at the University Club Deadline for the Pink Tie Pledge's Ralph Stanton Pledge fabulous MGC co-chairs have agreed to challenge the class to donate \$20,000 by March 10th by agreeing to a tug-a-pink tie rope contest over a mud pit.
+- March 10th GradBall at the Waterloo Inn Deadline for the Pink Tie Pledge's Dean's Challenge; Deadline for Getting Dirty for the Tie Challenge - March 24th Wine & Cheese at the University Club Deadline for the Pink Tie Pledge's Ralph Stanton Pledge rope contest over a mud pit.
 What does this mean for you?
 It means that if the sum of pledges before March 10th exceeds \$20,000, anyone who donated becomes one team vs. the MGC Co-Chairs team for the contest.
 But don't worry, Greg and I can take you all down!